Quick Start

 Processing is taking a long time.

-Longer recordings take more time to transcribe and summarize.
+Longer recordings take more time to transcribe and turn into Lesson Notes.
 If a lesson seems stuck, close and reopen the app.
 Processing continues in the background.

 Lesson processing says “failed.”